Growing Your Business

 You don't need us to tell you just how difficult this crisis has become for small businesses throughout the UK.

-The government is addressing this crisis with a series of relief measures that are almost unprecedented in scale.
+The government has addressed this crisis with a series of relief measures that are almost unprecedented in scale.
 Clearly, there is a national appreciation and understanding for how hard it will be for SMEs to weather this storm.

 The Coronavirus Business Interruption Loan Scheme

-The biggest and most significant announcement is the so-called Business Interruption Loan Scheme.
+Another significant support measure is the so-called Business Interruption Loan Scheme.

 It's an unprecedented, government-backed fund available to any business struggling to pay its bills, staff or suppliers.
 An incredible £330 billion has been made available to cover this fund.

-Small businesses can get the first six months of their loan interest free, and the fund will launch next week.
-It will be easy to apply and money will be available from more than 40 lenders.
+Small businesses can get the first six months of their loan interest free.
+So far, £2.8 billion has been loaned and the approval rate is around 50%.
 For more information, visit the British Businesss Bank's dedicated loan page.

 Sick pay covered

-The government is bringing forward legislation that will allow small businesses to reclaim any sick pay related to COVID-19.
+The government will allow small businesses to reclaim any sick pay related to COVID-19.

 Eligibility criteria are straightforward, and you can find out more information at the government's dedicated webpage.